 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2013) Geometric properties of Kahan's method.
-Journal of Physics A: Mathematical and Theoretical. vol. 46 (2).
+- (2019) Geometric and integrability properties of Kahan?s method: The preservation of certain quadratic integrals.
+Journal of Physics A: Mathematical and Theoretical. vol. 52 (6).